-Total Shareholder Return is the financial gain (loss) that results from the change in the Company's share price, plus any dividends paid over the period.
+Total shareholder return is the financial gain (loss) that results from a change in the Corporation's share price, plus any dividends paid over the period.

 Return on capital

 Return on capital is calculated as adjusted base EBITDA, plus gain (loss) on investments divided by capital stock plus outstanding loan facility.